Lemon Lavender Shortbread Cookies

 Rolling and cutting the cookies

-Shortbread cookies need a quick chill in the fridge to make them easier to roll out on your lightly floured countertop.
+Step 5: Give your shortbread cookie dough a quick chill in the fridge to make it easier to roll out on a lightly floured countertop.

 One thing that’s beautiful about these lemon lavender shortbread cookies is that you can cut them into whatever you shape you desire.
 Or, you can shape the dough into a log, store it in the freezer, and cut off slices to bake whenever you like.
 Unbaked shortbread cookie dough can be kept in the freezer for 3 to 6 months.